- The Employee Forum of the University of North Carolina at Chapel Hill was established in March 1992.

-I will help foster an open, positive environment throughout the University and will support achievement of the University’s mission of teaching, research and public service.
+I will help foster an open, positive environment throughout the University and will support achievement of the University’s mission of teaching, research, and public service.

 The Employee Forum is composed of approximately 60 elected delegates.
-Each delegate serves a two year term.
+Each delegate serves a two-year term.
 Each delegate may run for, and serve, three consecutive two-year terms as a delegate.
 Upon completing three terms, the delegate may not serve for one year.

 The Employee Forum is made up of nine divisions:

-• Division 1 – EPA Non-Faculty
+- Division 1 – EHRA Non-Faculty

-• Division 2 – Service/Maintenance
+- Division 2 – SHRA Service/Maintenance

-• Division 3 – Skilled Craft
+- Division 3 – SHRA Skilled Craft

-• Division 4 – Clerical/Secretarial (Academic Affairs)
+- Division 4 – SHRA Administrative Support (Academic Affairs)

-• Division 5 – Clerical/Secretarial (Health Affairs)
+- Division 5 – SHRA Administrative Support (Health Affairs)

-• Division 6 – Clerical/Secretarial (Other)
+- Division 6 – SHRA Administrative Support (Other)

-• Division 7 – Technical
+- Division 7 – SHRA Technical

-• Division 8 – Professional
+- Division 8 – SHRA Professional

-• Division 9 – Executive/Administration/Managerial
+- Division 9 – Executive/Managerial

 Delegates engaged in regularly scheduled Employee Forum activities that take place during their regular work schedule will report such activity as work time.
 Supervisors and managers shall support participation, including permitting necessary release time for activities.

 Delegates shall attend all monthly Employee Forum meetings, community meetings, committee meetings and the Annual Retreat.
 It is the responsibility of each delegate to be aware of the needs and concerns of those whom he or she represents.
 Each delegate must present to the Employee Forum those items that are pertinent to his or her electoral division or to the University as a whole.
-Delegates should endeavor to develop a thorough understanding of the laws and procedures that are established by the State and by the University to ensure the equitable performance of its functions with regard to its Employees, such as employment opportunities, affirmative action, quality supervision, fringe benefits, grievances and appeal procedures, and hiring practices.
+Delegates should endeavor to develop a thorough understanding of the laws and procedures that are established by the State and by the University to ensure the equitable performance of its functions with regard to its Employees, such as employment opportunities, affirmative action, quality supervision, fringe benefits, grievances, and appeal procedures, and hiring practices.

 Chair – The Chair is responsible for conducting Employee Forum meetings and Executive and Committee Chair meetings.
 The Chair may appoint committee chairs if necessary and serve as an ex-officio, non-voting member of each committee.
 The Chair shall serve as liaison between the Employee Forum, the Faculty Council and the Student Body.
-Duties of the Chair shall include meeting periodically with the Chancellor, the Vice Chancellor for Human Resources and other appropriate University officials.
-The Chair shall also serve on a variety of standing University Committees and as a representative to the Audit and Finance Committee of the University Board of Trustees and to the Board of Trustees.
+Duties of the Chair shall include meeting periodically with the Chancellor, the Vice Chancellor for Human Resources and Equal Opportunity and Compliance and other appropriate University officials.
+The Chair shall also serve on a variety of standing University Committees such as a representative to the Audit and Finance Committee of the University Board of Trustees and to the Board of Trustees.
 The Chair may appoint delegates to replace those who have not participated actively in their committee assignments.
 The Chair is also responsible for writing the year-end annual report and highlights page.
 The Chair’s department receives a stipend to offset the costs of the Chair’s time spent on Forum business.